by Jack Wedekind, Master and Consulting Rosarian

 Roses can be planted in the spring whenever the soil can be worked—usually early April.
 Check your local weather forecast.
 Soak your bare root roses in water overnight before planting.
 When planting in the ground, dig the hole about 18” by 18” and 24” deep.
 When planting in containers, get 7 to 12 gallon containers with drainage holes on the sides at the bottom and not on the very bottom.

-Fill the hole or the container 20% full with either Holy Cow Soil Mix in Hendersonville or Raised Bed Mix from Soil Products in Hermitage.
+Fill the hole or the container 20% full with either Holy Cow Soil Mix in Hendersonville or Raised Bed Mix from your local nursery.
 Mix an NRS recommended fertilizer into the soil in the hole or container.
 Add an additional 40% of the same soil mix and mound it up in the center.
 Place the bare root rose over the mound spreading the roots out.
 Add the remaining 40% of the soil mix up to the bud union.
 Gently press the soil down.
 If you plant in a container, make sure to have the top of the soil about two inches below the rim.
 After planting be sure to water thoroughly.

 About the third week of March, depending on the weather, uncover existing bushes very carefully, moving back the mulch so as not to disturb any new growth.
 Prune canes one inch at a time until all dark brown discoloration in the center is gone and you reach wood that is only slightly discolored or all white.
 At this time you can gently work in an organic fertilizer and spray the bushes with a fungicide and insecticide.
 Recover the bushes with mulch.
 Between April 15 and April 23, when the danger of frost is gone, gradually pull the mulch away from the crown being careful not to damage new growth.